How Much Does a Septic System Cost in Arizona? (2026 Installation Breakdown)

 Size of the System

 The size of your septic system is another crucial factor affecting costs.
 Larger systems are necessary for homes with more occupants or higher water usage.
-A standard system usually accommodates 2-4 bedrooms and costs between $3,000 and $7,000.
-If additional bedrooms or fixtures are planned, expect to pay up to $12,000 or more for larger capacity systems.
+A standard system installation with a seepage pit for a 3 bedroom 2 bath and costs between $11,000 and $14,500.
+If additional bedrooms or fixtures are planned, expect to pay more for larger capacity systems.
 It’s wise to consult with a professional to correctly assess your needs based on your household size.

 Additional Features and Upgrades

 Some homeowners may opt for additional features that enhance the function or longevity of the system, such as risers for easy access or pumps for elevated lots.
 These features can add substantial costs.
-For example, adding risers might cost an extra $300 to $500 apiece, while a pump can range from $1,200 to over $3,000.
+For example, adding risers might cost an extra $300 to $500 apiece, while a pump and accessories can range around $3,500.
 While these upgrades may increase the initial installation costs, consider them carefully to maximize the lifespan and efficiency of your septic system.

 The Importance of Professional Installation